Spices

 as of 2026

 Spices are among the oldest traded commodities and the most fragmented major agricultural complex in the world.
-"Spices" is not one market but dozens of distinct crops, black pepper, chili, turmeric, cumin, cardamom, ginger, cinnamon, cloves, nutmeg, vanilla, and saffron among them, grown largely by smallholders, graded by origin and quality, and consumed overwhelmingly as food flavoring.
+"Spices" is dozens of distinct crops rather than one market, black pepper, chili, turmeric, cumin, cardamom, ginger, cinnamon, cloves, nutmeg, vanilla, and saffron among them, grown largely by smallholders, graded by origin and quality, and consumed overwhelmingly as food flavoring.
 World production reached roughly 13 million tonnes in 2023, and the global market is valued somewhere between 17 and 27 billion dollars depending on the research house and on whether blended seasonings are counted.
 India is the gravitational center of the whole complex, the largest producer, the largest consumer, and the largest exporter, shipping a record 1.8 million tonnes worth about 4.7 billion dollars in fiscal 2024-25.

 What makes spices distinctive as a traded asset is the near-total absence of a global futures market.
 There is no spice equivalent of Chicago wheat or ICE sugar.
 The only meaningful spice futures anywhere trade in India, on the NCDEX (cumin, known as jeera, plus coriander and turmeric) and the MCX (cardamom).
 These contracts are real and at times liquid, NCDEX even added options on them in January 2025 and MCX relaunched cardamom futures in July 2025, but the complex is small, India-centric, and exposed to an on-off regulatory switch: India's market regulator periodically suspends farm derivatives to tame food inflation, though its December 2021 suspension hit oilseeds, pulses, and grains rather than the spices.
 The rest of the world's spice trade clears physically, through auctions, contracts, and trade-reported benchmarks rather than exchange screens.